The Orangutan Conservancy is happy to announce the funding of the Wildlife Rescue Centre Jogja – Yayasan Konservasi Alam Yogyakarta (WRC Jogja).

 WRC Jogja is a small, non-profit, and non-government organization that is dedicated to wildlife conservation and rehabilitation in Indonesia.
 They have been rescuing injured, orphaned, and illegally traded wildlife since 2003.

 To date, WRC Jogja has taken in over 1,000 animals, and have successfully released over 800 back into the wild.
 Currently, the organization cares for 141 various species, including mammals birds, and reptiles.
 29 of the 37 mammals in their care are primates.
 Seven of these primates are orangutans.

-With travel restrictions and visitation events being canceled due to the ongoing COVID-19 pandemic, WRC Jogja has been struggling financially with their financial plans being drastically altered by the state of the world.
+With travel restrictions and visitation events being canceled due to the ongoing COVID-19 pandemic, WRC Jogja has been struggling financially as their 2020 plans have been drastically altered by the current pandemic.

 With the funding, WRC Jogja will purchase the feed needed for the animals in their care, especially the primates.
 In addition to this, the organization plans to use the funding to continue to help pay the salaries of primate keepers from September 2020 to February 2021.

 You can find more information about WRC Jogja at: